cristian1604/backupDatabase/README.md

 # backupDatabase
 Script to perform a database backup using **MySQL** and **Postgres** dump utilities.

-This project currently run on Linux.
+This project currently runs on Linux.

 ### Changelog